-- 1. The Eagle Pass ISD will reach out to all parents and family members and implement programs, activities, and procedures for the involvement of parents and family members.
-Such programs, activities, and procedures shall be planned and implemented with meaningful consultation with parents of participating children. - A District Parent Advisory Board (PAB) has been established consisting of parents, teachers, principals and community members.
-Committee meetings will be held at a time and location that is convenient for all members and will be held in-person or virtually. - 2.
+- The Eagle Pass ISD will reach out to all parents and family members and implement programs, activities, and procedures for the involvement of parents and family members.
+Such programs, activities, and procedures shall be planned and implemented with meaningful consultation with parents of participating children. - 2.
 Eagle Pass ISD receives Title I, Part A funds.
 Our goal is to plan and implement effective parent and family involvement activities to improve student academic achievement and school performance.
 Therefore, EPISD will develop jointly with, agree on with, and distribute to, parents and family members of participating children a written parent and family engagement policy.
 The policy shall be incorporated into the District Improvement Plan (DIP).
 The policy establishes the expectations and objectives for meaningful parent and family engagement as documented in Goal 1 of the District Improvement Plan.

-The District PAB will review and revise the District Parent and Family Engagement Policy twice a year.
+The District -Wide Educational Improvement Council will review and revise the District Parent and Family Engagement Policy twice a year.
 Consultation and review of the policy will allow for timely responses to recommendations.
 The policy will be distributed and explained to parents at the Fall Title I meetings.